Deactivate directory synchronization

 Applies To: Azure, Office 365, Windows Intune

 If you want to manage objects in Azure AD, and you no longer want to use directory synchronization, you can deactivate it.
 Deactivating directory synchronization effects email migration, identity management, and single sign-on functionality.
 In some scenarios, reactivating directory synchronization can overwrite objects that have been previously synced to the cloud.
 Therefore, before you toggle directory synchronization activation, be sure to read Directory synchronization and source of authority.

 To deactivate directory synchronization, use the procedure below that is most appropriate for your needs.

 Depending on which portal you are using, do one of the following:

-If you are using the Office 365 or Windows Intune account portal, click Users, click Set up next to Active Directory synchronization, and then proceed to the next step.
+If you are using the Office 365 or Microsoft Intune account portal, click Users, click Set up next to Active Directory synchronization, and then proceed to the next step.

 If you are using the Azure Management Portal, click Active Directory, click on your directory showing on the Enterprise Directory page, click Directory Integration, and then proceed to the next step.

 If you are using the Azure AD Preview Portal, in the left pane, click Integration, click Deploy directory sync, and then proceed to the next step.

-- If you are using the Office 365 or Windows Intune account portal, click Users, click Set up next to Active Directory synchronization, and then proceed to the next step.
+- If you are using the Office 365 or Microsoft Intune account portal, click Users, click Set up next to Active Directory synchronization, and then proceed to the next step.

 Click Deactivate, depending on the state you want to set for directory synchronization.